Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment: Experiments

 \subsection{Implementation Details}

 We set the field of view (FoV) to the $110^{\circ}$ following \cite{fang2022perceptual, sui2021perceptual}.
-We use pre-trained Swin Transformer \cite{liu2021swin} as our feature extraction backbone.
+We use pre-trained Swin Transformer \cite{liu2021swin} (base version) as our feature extraction backbone.
 The input viewport size $H\times W$ is fixed to $224\times224$.
 The number of viewport sequences $N$ is set to $3$ and the length of each sequence $M$ is set to $5$.
 We set the coordinates of $N$ starting points to be $(0^{\circ}, 0^{\circ})$.
 The reduced dimension $D$ is $128$ and the number of GRU modules is set to $6$.
 The number of CA operations $n$ is $4$.
 We set $\gamma=0.7$ and $\beta=100$ as decreasing factor and scale factor values respectively.

-For a fair comparison, we randomly split $80\%$ omnidirectional images of each dataset for training, and the remaining $20\%$ is used for testing following \cite{zhang2022no, jiang2021cubemap, fang2022perceptual, jiang2021multi}.
+For a fair comparison, we randomly split $80\%$ ODIs of each dataset for training, and the remaining $20\%$ is used for testing following \cite{zhang2022no, jiang2021cubemap, fang2022perceptual, jiang2021multi}.
 To eliminate bias, we run a random train-test splitting process ten times and show the median result.
 We train $300$ epochs with batch size $4$ on CVIQD \cite{sun2017cviqd}, OIQA \cite{duan2018perceptual}, IQA-ODI \cite{yang2021spatial}, and MVAQD \cite{jiang2021cubemap} datasets without the authentic scanpath data.
 Respectively, we compare our RPS with two advanced learning-based scanpath prediction methods ScanGAN360 \cite{martin2022scangan360} and ScanDMM \cite{scandmm2023} on JUFE \cite{fang2022perceptual} and JXUFE \cite{sui2021perceptual} datasets which have the authentic scanpath data.
-For optimization, we use Adam \cite{kingma2014adam} and the learning rate is set to $1\times 10^{-5}$.
+For optimization, we use Adam \cite{kingma2014adam} and the learning rate is set to $1\times 10^{-5}$ in the training phase.
 We employ MSE loss to train our model.
 We use Spearman rank-ordered correlation (SRCC) and Pearson linear correlation (PLCC) as the evaluation metrics.
-Our experiments are implemented on an NVIDIA GeForce RTX 3090 with PyTorch 1.11.0 and CUDA 11.4.